Get expert tax and accounting help!

 When a business withholds income tax, Social Security, and Medicare from paychecks but never sends it to the IRS, that money was held in trust.
 It belonged to the employees and the Treasury.
 The penalty is 100 percent of the unpaid trust fund taxes, assessed personally, and it does not go away when the business closes, restructures, or files for bankruptcy.

-Common Defenses Against the TFRP
+Common Defenses Against the Trust Fund Penalty

 01